Child Struggling With Math Facts? What Parents Should Notice Early

 What these signs can mean

 Trouble with basic math facts can come from several different causes.
 Sometimes a child simply needs better instruction, more practice, or less pressure.
-Sometimes the issue is math anxiety.
+Sometimes the issue is weak math fact fluency.
 Sometimes it points to broader number-sense difficulties or even dyscalculia-style struggles.

 The important thing is not to assume every child with weak math facts has the exact same problem.
-That is how parents end up throwing random worksheets, flash cards, and increasingly desperate motivational speeches at the wall to see what sticks.
+That is how parents end up throwing random worksheets, flash cards, and increasingly desperate pep talks at the wall to see what sticks.

 Math fact struggles may point to a bigger support need when: